 We’ve already sung Natalist’s praises re: their ovulation tests, but did you know that they also sold some of the best fertility-boosting supplements out there?

 Like their ovulation tests, their fertility supplement packaging is beautiful.
 That said, Natalist isn’t just about marketing and design.
 Their fertility supplements actually check out and do their job.
-We’re especially psyched about their CoQ10 and The Duo (prenatal + DHA) offerings, which both assist with fertility and a healthy pregnancy.
+We’re especially psyched about their CoQ10 and Prenatal for Her offerings, which both assist with fertility and a healthy pregnancy.

 What makes it unique

-Each capsule of Natalist’s omega DHA supplement includes 450 mg of DHA, a pretty stark contrast to most prenatal and fertility supplements that include less than ACOG’s recommendations of 200-300 mg during pregnancy and breastfeeding.
+Each serving of Natalist’s vegan omega DHA supplement includes 450 mg of vegan DHA, a pretty stark contrast to most prenatal and fertility supplements that include less than ACOG’s recommendations of 200-300 mg during pregnancy and breastfeeding.
 We’re all for breaking rules sometimes, but if you’re trying to conceive, you miiiight want a fertility supplement that meets the recommendations for what you’ll need for a healthy pregnancy.

 Plus, you can score 10% off all Natalist products when you use code COFERTILITY10 at checkout.
 This code is limited to one use per customer, though, so make sure to stock up before you check out.
 A pregnancy test/CoQ10 combo?
 Some ovulation tests with a side of DHA, perhaps?
 Whatever you decide, we’re all about saving some moolah and buying in bulk throughout the (uber-expensive) #ttc process.